NikhilGangaram/MACH/README.md

-# MACH - Matsumoto Atomic Computation Hub
+# MACH - M6 Atomic Computation Hub

-Welcome to the Matsumoto Atomic Computation Hub (MACH).
+Welcome to the M6 Atomic Computation Hub (MACH).
 This repository provides tools for simulating vacancy formation energies in atomic lattices using LAMMPS simulations and machine learning models, specifically an Edge-Conditioned Graph Neural Network (EGNN).

 ## Overview